Last Updated on 17 December, 2020 by Veronica

 Colmar is a city that you will fall in love with

 With its colorful houses and half-timbers.
 In the heart of the Alsace and its wine-growing area, we find this town that opens its doors to visitors and looks like an open-air museum.

-We use Colmar as the base of operations of our 4-day Alsace road trip, as we found many accommodations here and it is close to everything, as well as being a charming city.
+We use Colmar as the base of our 4-day Alsace road trip, as we found many accommodations here, and it is close to everything and is a charming city.

 Things to Visit in Colmar in 1 Day (Itinerary)

 If you are only going to stay one day in Colmar, there are must-see places and I will detail them below with an itinerary that you can follow very easily.

 If you are going to stay a second day, we also tell you what you can visit in this beautiful Alsatian town.